h102136/s2geometry_dart/README.md

 # s2geometry_dart

-- The project is to port JavaScript version of S2 Geometry Library to Dart, the porting task is based on the script from  https://www.npmjs.com/package/s2-geometry as a reference.
+- The project is to port JavaScript version of S2 Geometry Library to Dart, the porting task is based on the script from  https://www.npmjs.com/package/s2-geometry

 - The goal of this porting task is to retain all functionalities in the reference, but split the main script into multiple scripts for enhancing code maintainability and improve testability, and improve user experience so that users can use the package more intuitively and easily.